Valik3201/phonebook/README.md

    ```
    git clone <repository-url>
    ```
-3. Install dependencies:
+2. Install dependencies:
    ```
    npm install
    ```
-5. Run the development server:
+3. Run the development server:
    ```
    npm run start
    ```
-7. Open [http://localhost:3000](http://localhost:3000) in your browser.
+4. Open [http://localhost:3000](http://localhost:3000) in your browser.

-## Usage

-Once the application is running, you can perform the following actions:

-- **Add a contact**: Enter the name and phone number of the contact in the input fields.
-Then click the "Add" button to save the contact.
-- **Delete a contact**: Click the "Delete" button next to the contact you want to remove from the phonebook.
-- **Filter contacts**: Enter the name or phone of the contact you want to filter in the search input field.
-The contact list will be filtered in real-time as you type.

 ## Contributing

 Contributions are welcome!
 If you have any suggestions or found a bug, please open an issue or submit a pull request.